TonyLikesData/TonyMoldavin_CSCI2270_FinalProject/README.md

 # TonyMoldavin_CSCI2270_FinalProject
 I'm Tony Moldavin.
-My Project will be a database of ranked movies.
-Someone using this project will be able to search for the top 25 movies of a certain year and add movies to the database.
+My Project will be a to-do list sorted by priority.
+Someone using this project will be able to add and remove tasks of certain levels of priority and print all the tasks.
 I'm working on this project alone.
-The structure of this project is a binary search tree composed of years with the nodes pointing to a linked list of movies corresponding to the year.
+The structure of this project is a linked list with each node being a queue.